 “6.2.
 Specifications regarding sound levels

-[HEVs of categories M1 and N1 shall comply with the requirements for electric vehicles when the ICE is not operating and with the requirements for ICE vehicles when the ICE is operating.]
+[Electrified vehicles HEVs of categories M1 and N1 which can be propelled in the normal mode, in reverse or at least one forward drive gear, without an internal combustion engine (ICE) operating shall comply with the requirements for electric vehicles when the ICE is not operating and with the requirements for ICE vehicles when the ICE is operating.]

 Paragraph 6.2.3., amend to read: